jbeuckm/sysex/README.md

 sysex.encode({ deviceId: 1 }) // [0x43, 0x01, 0x00, 0x7a]
 ```

-To provide default parameter values, use an object to initialize the Sentence.
+To provide default parameter values, use an object to construct the Sentence.

 ```
 const sysex = new Sentence({